Environment Variables

 Security Restrictions

-Vector prevents security issues related to environment variable interpolation by rejecting environment variables that contain newline characters.
+Even when enabled, Vector prevents some security issues related to environment variable interpolation by rejecting environment variables that contain newline characters.
 This also prevents injection of multi-line configuration blocks.

 If you need to inject multi-line configuration blocks, use a config pre-processing step with a tool like envsubst.